Pooventhiran/sweepy-file-organizer/README.md

 The **spec** file corresponding to windows is uploaded to the repository.
 To use it, just run pyinstaller with the spec file instead of the python file.

  ### Flags explained
- - onefile: It is to create a one-file executable.
+ - **onefile**: It is to create a one-file executable.
 Pyinstaller will create all libraries and required files separately if not specified.
- - windowed: It is to hide the console that usually appears on the background when the application is run.
+ - **windowed**: It is to hide the console that usually appears on the background when the application is run.